BendySonic/ninja/README.md

 # Indie Smash
-A simple tech demo for platformer
+A simple tech demo for fighting platformer about indie games